kovasb/session/README.md

     lein cljsbuild once

-Then run session with the desired port and datomic uri:
+To invoke session with a default datomic db and nrepl server:

-    lein run 8090 datomic:mem://test
+    lein run

 Then direct the browser to localhost:8090 .
 (Only verified to work with Chrome)

-In general, supply the port and the datomic URI to connect to.
+You can override the various defaults with your own uri's and ports:

+    lein run '{:port <session-web-client-port> :datomic-uri "<your-datomic-uri>" :nrepl-uri "<your-nrepl-uri>"}'

 For persistent results, you'll likely want set up and use a transactor with local storage.

 To create input areas, mouse around the UI untill a right arrow appears, and click.
 An input area should appear.